-PCR allows isolation of DNA fragments from genomic DNA by selective amplification of a specific region of DNA.
-PCR, in turn, facilitates many other processes such as generating hybridization probes for Southern or northern hybridization and DNA cloning, which require larger amounts of DNA, representing a specific DNA region.
+PCR allows the isolation of DNA fragments from genomic DNA by selective amplification of a specific region of DNA.
+PCR, in turn, facilitates many other processes such as generating hybridization probes for Sothern or Northern hybridization and DNA cloning, which require larger amounts of DNA, representing a specific DNA region.
 PCR augments these techniques through the yield of high amounts of pure DNA, enabling analysis of DNA samples even from very small amounts of starting material.

 PCR is also applied to a large number of medical, diagnostic and research procedures: genetic testing (DNA testing), tissue typing, genotyping, DNA sequencing, DNA cloning, genetic mapping, diagnosis of infectious diseases (e.g. HIV, tuberculosis etc.) and forensic studies.

-There are two variants of PCR – Reverse transcription polymerase chain reaction (RT-PCR) & quantitative (real-time) polymerase chain reaction.
-Reverse transcription polymerase chain reaction (RT-PCR), a variant of polymerase chain reaction (PCR), is a technique commonly used in molecular biology to detect RNA expression.
-RT-PCR is used to qualitatively detect gene expression through a creation of complementary DNA (cDNA) transcripts from RNA.
-Quantitative PCR (qPCR), also known as real-time polymerase chain reaction, is used to quantitatively measure the amplification of DNA using fluorescent dyes. qPCR monitors the amplification of a targeted DNA molecule during the PCR, i.e. in real-time, and not at its end, as in conventional PCR.
+There are two variants of PCR – Reverse transcription-polymerase chain reaction (RT-PCR) & quantitative (real-time) polymerase chain reaction.
+Reverse transcription-polymerase chain reaction (RT-PCR), a variant of polymerase chain reaction (PCR), is a technique commonly used in molecular biology to detect RNA expression.
+RT-PCR is used to qualitatively detect gene expression through the creation of complementary DNA (cDNA) transcripts from RNA.
+Quantitative PCR (qPCR), also known as a real-time polymerase chain reaction, is used to quantitatively measure the amplification of DNA using fluorescent dyes. qPCR monitors the amplification of a targeted DNA molecule during the PCR, i.e. in real-time, and not at its end, as in conventional PCR.
 Know more about the differences between RT-PCR & qPCR.

 3. Gel Electrophoresis